Saft23/Cryptocalculator/README.md

 wallet list dist	//Show the value distribution of the coins in the wallet
             distribution	//As above
 	    percent	//As above
-	    value 	//Show the value instead of percent
+	    value currency	//Show the value instead of percent

 value coin currency     //Prints the current price of the given coin in the given currency